-A&S Katz, LLC, which operates as Shirley Katz, is an Authorized Online Messenger.
+A&S Katz, LLC, which operates as Shirley Katz, is an Authorized Online Messenger (OLM).
 This means that we are a private business that has an online connection with PennDOT.
 With this connection, we are able to directly access vehicle and license information for most PA residents.
-Tag agencies who are not Online Messengers may not have this access and will have to contact PennDOT via other means to obtain the same information.
-For more information on these levels of service, please visit: http://www.dmv.pa.gov/Information-Centers/Business-Partner/Pages/Online-Messengers.aspx
+In some cases, agents who are not OLM's may not have the same level of access.
+For more information on the services of each, please visit: http://www.dmv.pa.gov/Information-Centers/Business-Partner/Pages/Online-Messengers.aspx

 What's the beef with bundles?
 Every time you turn on the television or the radio, you see or hear an insurance commercial talking about the importance of bundling your policies.
 Why is this so important and how will it impact your life?
 These are good questions and hopefully I can shed a little light on this latest trend in the industry.